 Jody Cory Bloom studied 30 multiple sclerosis patients with painful contractions in their muscles.
 These patients didn’t respond to other medications, but after smoking marijuana for few days, they reported that they were in less pain.
 The THC in the pot bonds the receptors in the nerves and and muscles to relieve pain.

-7. Soothes tremors for people with Parkinson’s disease.
+7. Soothe tremors for people with Parkinson’s disease

 Recent studies from Israel shows that smoking marijuana remarkably reduces pains and tremors and improves sleep for Parkinson’s disease patients.
 What was impressive about the research was the improvement of the fine motor skills among patients.